Summarize Page

 Summarize Page (or Universal Summarizer as it's also called) is a way to summarize any page, video or podcast (given a transcript).

-There are currently four ways to summarize a page:
+There are several ways to summarize a page:

 Summarize Page is made using Kagi's own, in-house models.
-There are currently two models in use:
+There are currently three models in use:

-1. Agnes (accessible via either the web or the API)
+- Agnes (Consumer-grade, accessible via the browser extension or API)

 In search results